“Is it too Soon to Start a Long Distance Relationship?”

 At the time he leaves, we will have been together for four months.
 Is it too soon to consider having a long distance relationship?
 We have discussed our options already and have decided to decide together at a later date.
 What should we do? — LDR Already?

-Six months isn’t very long at all.
+Still, six months – if you knew for sure it was going to be six months – is totally doable.
 If you really like this guy and have potential for a future together, six months is just a drop in the bucket.
 But that doesn’t mean you’re guaranteed to make it work.
 You have to want to make it work and you have to be on the same page.
-Take a look at my “15 Tips for Surviving a Long Distance Relationship” article and in addition to establishing an end date, pay particular attention to number three: establishing ground rules.
+In addition to determining an end date, you need to establish ground rules.
 Will you two remain monogamous while you’re apart or will you date other people in the interim?
 It’s extremely important you agree on this point.
-And while it sounds like you won’t be able to visit each other (tip number four), hopefully you can use technology (like Skype) to keep in close contact while you’re apart.
+And while it sounds like you won’t be able to visit each other, hopefully you can use technology to keep in close contact while you’re apart.

 One other thing that will benefit you as a couple is focusing on your present.
 Don’t let the threat of whatever may or may not happen in the future ruin what you’ve got right now.
 Enjoy the time you have together and try not to worry too much about the day he leaves and how you’ll get through six months (or more) apart.
 These months you have together are a gift and if you treat them as such and try not to fret about what the future holds, you’ll have a much stronger foundation to withstand the distance between you.